Saint Sarkis Charity Trust

 Overview

-The Saint Sarkis Charity Trust was founded in 1954 by Calouste Sarkis Gulbenkian, the renowned Ottoman-born Armenian oil magnate, and became a UK-registered charity in 1963.
-With total income of £247,676 and annual giving of approximately £186,216 (2024), the Trust maintains its original mission of supporting the Armenian Church of Saint Sarkis in London and the Gulbenkian Library at the Armenian Patriarchate in Jerusalem.
-The Trust has expanded its grant-making to include other charities serving the Armenian community in the UK and abroad, and maintains a limited partnership with Barrow Cadbury Trust to support prisoner welfare initiatives.
-Calouste Gulbenkian built St Sarkis Church in Kensington (1922-1923) as a memorial to his parents and to provide “spiritual comfort” to the Armenian diaspora, and his ashes were later buried there.
+The Saint Sarkis Charity Trust was founded in 1954 by Calouste Sarkis Gulbenkian, the renowned Ottoman-born Armenian oil magnate, and became a UK-registered charity on 4 February 1963.
+With total income of £247,676 and annual giving of approximately £186,216 (2024), the Trust maintains its original mission of supporting the Armenian Church of Saint Sarkis in London (located in Kensington at Iverna Gardens, W8 6TP) and the Gulbenkian Library at the Armenian Patriarchate in Jerusalem.
+The Trust has expanded its grant-making to include other charities serving the Armenian community in the UK and abroad, and has collaborated with Barrow Cadbury Trust on prisoner welfare initiatives.
+Calouste Gulbenkian built St Sarkis Church in Kensington in 1922-1923 as a memorial to his parents and to provide “spiritual comfort” to the Armenian diaspora, and his ashes were later interred there.

 Funding Priorities